 From here you can create sharing rules for different objects.

-Role Hierarchy: In this records can be shared on the basis of role hierarchy methods means if I create one Opportunity record then my manager will have access to that particular records.
+Role Hierarchy: In these records can be shared on the basis of role hierarchy methods means if I create one Opportunity record then my manager will have access to that particular records.
 You can perform this task by following the steps –setup > security controls > sharing settings > edit > grant access.

 Sharing Rules: We apply criteria based rules for sharing records with specified groups or roles.